Click on a news headline to read more.

 If you have recently become a member or renewed your membership, many thanks for your help.

-For the third consecutive year, during October, Maine Hannaford customers will be able to donate $2 or $5 at the register of their local stores to support the Maine Breast Cancer Coalition’s Support Service Fund.
+For the fourth consecutive year, during October, Maine Hannaford customers will be able to donate $2 or $5 at the register of their local stores to support the Maine Breast Cancer Coalition’s Support Service Fund.
 Read more.

 The Maine Coalition to Fight Prostate Cancer, a statewide, all volunteer nonprofit organization, (www.mcfpc.org) is preparing a series of 30-minute videos about the quality of life after cancer treatment.
 We want to explore the way cancer affects people’s lives and feelings and learn from the varied experiences of the many who have undergone treatment.
 The first video will feature those whose treatments have concluded and are in remission.
 The second will consult professionals who work with survivors.
 The third will deal with those whose treatments are ongoing.
 The videos will be shown statewide in Maine and will be available on the MCFPC website.